RafalBednarz/gprc/grpc_in_java.md

 You can check full list in [Proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3#default)

-You can enforce user to set a field to something different than default value but you have check it manually in Java code.
+So is it possible to enforce user to set a field to something different than default value?
+Not as a part of the contract, you have to validate it manually in the code.

 ## Proto files backward compatibility